 You have four decisions to make when it comes to choosing your Taylor 400 Series Acoustic guitars.
-They are available with either Rosewood or Ovangkol back and sides, with a Grand Auditorium or Grand Concert body shape?
+They are available with either Rosewood or Ovangkol back and sides, and with a Grand Auditorium or Grand Concert body shape.

 The Taylor 400 Series Acoustic guitars land right in the middle of the Taylor acoustic range.

 Their main attribute of the 400 series is the Solid Indian Rosewood or Solid African Ovangkol back and sides.
-Both woods have been expertly matched with a selected Solid Spruce top.
+Both kinds of wood have been expertly matched with a selected Solid Spruce top.

 Both of these tonewoods deliver fully-projected tone profiles.
 Both slightly different, both amazingly rich.
 You'll find with rosewood that its sonic voice expresses more of the lows and highs of the guitar, whereas Ovangkol draws the midrange presence out from the instrument.
-Both woods sustain with grace and longevity.
-And the delicate richness of each tonewood will come through, whether you're playing at home, in the studio or on stage.
+Both kinds of wood sustain with grace and longevity, and the delicate richness of each tonewood will come through, whether you're playing at home, in the studio or on stage.

 If you love the sound of both tonewoods, then maybe the aesthetic looks of each wood will help you decide which Taylor 400 series to buy!